WyroneBlue/real-time-web-2223/README.md

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

-## Restaurant Order App
+## Restaurant Order App: Update
 For this course I'm going to make a restaurant order app.
 The idea is that you can order food from your table and that the people in the kitchen and the bar can see the order popup on their screen in real time.
 The staff(waiter/kitchen/bar) can also change the status of the order.
 The application also has authentication, so that only the staff can see the orders and change the status of the orders.

+Visitors will be able to scan a qr code to go to the correct table to make orders.
+These qr codes can also be found [here](#Tables).
+After they land on the table of the scanned qr code they will see a list of items they can choose from.
+When they click the plus sign the item will be added to their order.

+When adding an item to the order the order overview, that can be accessed in the bottom right corner, will show the items you added an the quantity.
+You can also remove items from the order overview by clicking the minus sign.
+When you are done with your order you can click the `submit order` button and the order will be send to the kitchen and the bar.

+The order overview pages also have a list of all the tables that are currently active realtime!
+This means that when the order page for a table has been inactive for a certain amount of time(for this demo only 5 seconds) the table in the list will be set to inactive and a `last_seen` timestamp will be added to the table in the format of `HH:mm:ss`.

+The results of this project can be found [here](#results).

-To create this application i will be using a fullstack framework called [nuxt](https://nuxt.com), which will be responsible for the views and (api)routes and listening for real time events, and a postgres database called [supabase](https://supabase.com) which will be responsible for saving the orders, users and other data.
+To create this application i used a fullstack framework called [nuxt](https://nuxt.com), which will be responsible for the views and (api)routes and listening for real time events, and a postgres database called [supabase](https://supabase.com) which will be responsible for saving the orders, users and other data.

 ### Nuxt 3
 The reason why i chose to use nuxt 3 is because it's a fullstack framework.
 It has a frontend and a backend.
 The frontend is build with vue and the backend is build with node like server called nitro.
 This means that i can use the same language for both the frontend and the backend.